lensisle/shyer/README.md

   // game logic
  });

- // do you want to separate your update logic? just add another subcriber game.on('update', dt => {
+ // do you want to separate your update logic? just add another subscriber game.on('update', dt => {
   // game logic 2
  });